-During the pandemic, the Social Security Administration, which handles Medicare enrollment, has temporarily closed its local offices.
+During the pandemic, the Social Security Administration, which handles Medicare enrollment, has temporarily closed its local offices to most in-person visits.
 People who want to sign up for the program will have to do so online at ssa.gov.
 The Medicare hotline at 800-633-4227 is still open to handle critical issues but not new applicants.

 Keep in mind that not all health insurance coverage is created equal.
 Here are some scenarios under which you may have health coverage but still need to sign up for Medicare when you turn 65.